nkarasiak/MuseoToolBox/docs/source/README.rst

 **MuseoToolBox** is a python library to simplify the use of raster/vector, especially for machine learning and remote sensing.
 It is now easy to extract raster values from vector polygons and to do some spatial/unspatial cross-validation for scikit-learn from raster.

-One of the most meaningful contribution is, in my humble opinion, the `rasterMath <https://museotoolbox.readthedocs.io/en/latest/modules/raster_tools/museotoolbox.raster_tools.rasterMath.html#museotoolbox.raster_tools.rasterMath>`_ class which allows you to do any expression/function on a raster in a just few lines : compute the mean in all bands, the modal value, smooth a signal, compute the ndvi... all you have to do is to give your own function to MuseoToolBox, and **rasterMath** manages everything : the nodata value, reading the raster block per block, saving the result to a new raster with a fast compression. `Examples to use rasterMath are available on readthedocs <https://museotoolbox.readthedocs.io/en/latest/modules/raster_tools/museotoolbox.raster_tools.rasterMath.html#museotoolbox.raster_tools.rasterMath>`_.
+One of the most meaningful contribution is, in my humble opinion, the `RasterMath <https://museotoolbox.readthedocs.io/en/latest/modules/raster_tools/museotoolbox.raster_tools.RasterMath.html#museotoolbox.raster_tools.RasterMath>`_ class which allows you to do any expression/function on a raster in a just few lines : compute the mean in all bands, the modal value, smooth a signal, compute the ndvi... all you have to do is to give your own function to MuseoToolBox, and **RasterMath** manages everything : the nodata value, reading the raster block per block, saving the result to a new raster with a fast compression. `Examples to use RasterMath are available on readthedocs <https://museotoolbox.readthedocs.io/en/latest/modules/raster_tools/museotoolbox.raster_tools.RasterMath.html#museotoolbox.raster_tools.RasterMath>`_.

 Using and citing the toolbox
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^